Hey there, my name’s Audrey.

 Most of us believe that we can handle our alcohol use - but sometimes it can get out of control.

-Alcohol, like other drugs, can cause problems depending on the way it is used and can result in injury, disease, and/or dependence.
+Alcohol, like other drugs, can cause problems depending on the way it is used and can result in injury, disease, and other negative consequences.
 It's important to be aware of what can happen so it doesn't cause problems for you down the road.

 Potentially problematic forms of alcohol use include: